MihaiAC/learning-react/learning_react/react_notes/React.md

 useEffect -> will be executed only after the component has been rendered.
 - Dependencies specified: effect will only run if those dependencies changed.
 What can a dependency be?
 Anything that triggers a re-render when it changes (or is it anything that is changed on a re-render?).
 Using a prop/function as a dependency?

   Functions get re-created when the component they are in is executed again.
 So technically, they change - functions are objects in JS.
 Usage can lead to infinite loops.
+When passing functions as dependencies to useEffect, wrap them in useCallback to prevent re-creating them on component re-render. useCallback also has dependencies on which the function is re-created.

 - Clean-up function: is run on component unmount and when the effect runs again.
 - Empty dependencies ([ ])  -> effect only runs once, on component mounting.